rackerlabs/docs-developer-blog/_posts/2020-07-06-microsoft-365-readiness-assesment.md

-Microsoft 365&reg; offers a secure platform with various solutions such as productivity tools (like Excel®, Word®, Teams®, and Outlook®) and security enhancement options like Threat Protection and Data Loss Prevention.
+Microsoft 365&reg; offers a secure platform with various solutions such as productivity tools (like Excel®, Word®, Teams®, and Outlook®) and security enhancement options like *threat protection* and *data loss prevention*.
 As a Microsoft partner since 2001 and a five-time Microsoft Hosting Partner of the Year, Rackspace Technology has developed a Microsoft 365 Readiness Assessment to advise you on the tools and options Microsoft 365 can provide your business